 John R. Brumsted, MD

-John R. Brumsted, M.D., was named President and Chief Executive Officer of The UVM Medical Center and The UVM Health Network on Monday, February 13, 2012, after serving in an interim role since August, 2011.
-A 30-year veteran of the organization, Dr. Brumsted has served in a number of roles at The UVM Medical Center, including chief medical officer, chief quality officer and an appointment as interim CEO.
-He also has served as a senior associate dean for Clinical Affairs at The UVM College of Medicine, and medical director of The Vermont Health Plan (TVHP) and Vermont Managed Care (VMC).
-He has been a member of The UVM Medical Center medical staff since 1985, and has practiced medicine at The UVM Medical Center since 1981 when he began as a resident at the then Medical Center Hospital of Vermont.
-Dr. Brumsted received his Bachelor of Arts in Liberal Arts from Dartmouth College and his medical degree from Dartmouth Medical School in 1978.
-He did his residency in the Department of Obstetrics and Gynecology at the University of Vermont College of Medicine between 1981- 1985.
-He completed a fellowship in the Division of Reproductive Endocrinology and Infertility at UVM Medical Center in 1987, within the Department of Obstetrics and Gynecology.
+John R. Brumsted, MD, is the President and Chief Executive Officer of The UVM Health Network.
+He served in a number of roles at The UVM Medical Center during his 30-year tenure, including President, Chief Medical Officer and Chief Quality Officer.
+He also served as a Senior Associate Dean for Clinical Affairs at The UVM College of Medicine, and Medical Director of The Vermont Health Plan (TVHP) and Vermont Managed Care (VMC).
+He became a member of The UVM Medical Center medical staff in 1985 and began as a resident at the then Medical Center Hospital of Vermont in 1981.
+Dr. Brumsted received his bachelor of arts degree in liberal arts from Dartmouth College and his medical degree from Dartmouth Medical School in 1978.
+He completed his residency in the Department of Obstetrics and Gynecology at the University of Vermont College of Medicine between 1981-85.
+He completed a fellowship in the Division of Reproductive Endocrinology and Infertility at UVM Medical Center in 1987.
 He is board-certified in Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.
 He is a member of The UVM Medical Center's Department of Obstetrics and Gynecology and is a tenured professor of obstetrics and gynecology at the University of Vermont College of Medicine.
-Dr. Brumsted lives with his family in Shelburne, Vermont.
-He is a native of Ithaca, New York.
+Dr. Brumsted lives with his family in Shelburne, Vt.
+He is a native of Ithaca, N.Y.

 John N. Evans, PhD